 This homemade cranberry jelly is easy to make with only 3 ingredients and is so much better than the canned stuff.

 - 4 cups fresh cranberries, washed and picked over

 - 2 cups sugar

-- Stir sugar into strained cranberry mixture and cook over medium low heat for 2 minutes or until all the sugar is dissolved.
+- Mold: Stir sugar into strained cranberry mixture and cook over medium low heat for 2-4 minutes, until all the sugar is dissolved and mixture is thick enough to leave tracks in the pan when stirred with a wooden spoon or spatula.
 Pour cranberry mixture into desired mold(s) and chill until firm.